Paul Klee: Making Visible at Tate Modern

 It would have been interesting to see work by fellow Blaue Reiter artists, so as to explore mutual inspiration during Klee’s years as part of the group.
 The “musicality” of some of his paintings undoubtedly stems from his years as professional violinist, but many pieces also recall the works of Kandinsky in their “anti-gravity” (notably Assyrian Game, 1923).
 In music he adhered more to the classical school rather than the avant-garde; his fine art career floated between the classical or representational, and the abstract.
 He searched for the representation of reality beyond the visual.
 The title of the exhibition is taken from an extract from Klee’s Creative Confession text from 1918: “Art does not reproduce the visible; rather, it makes visible”.
 The new retrospective of his oeuvre succeeds in visualising his journey into these “latent” realities.

-Paul Klee: Making Visible is at Tate Modern from 16th October 2013 until 9th March 2014, for further information visit here.
+Paul Klee: Making Visible is at Tate Modern from 16th October 2013 until 9th March 2014.
+For further information visit the gallery’s website here.